Frequently asked questions

 A: If you work and pay income tax in the Netherlands, you are obliged to take out Dutch health insurance, even if you are already insured back home.
 Please read our article on health insurance.

 Q: How do I get the same treatment I was getting back home?

-A: You may talk to your doctor (huisarts) about your condition, the treatment you have received for this complaint back home and your current needs.
+A: You may talk to your GP (family doctor) about your condition, the treatment you have received for this complaint back home and your current needs.

 Q: Which health insurance package should I choose?

 A: Although all providers offer the same standard package, you can find a package to suit your needs on a comparison site.
 Some of the main ones are ZorgWijzer.nl, Zorgverzekering Informatie Centrum and Independer.
 You can find more sites by searching for 'Dutch health insurance comparison'.